iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 3 reviews"/>
 </p>

+> Happy to have this app.
+It was working fine for about a week.
+I could see that it was checking for exposures multiple times per day.
+Since 11/20, however, it has not checked for exposures.
+I tried uninstalling and reinstalling but still not reporting that it is checking for exposures.
+All settings seem correct.
+I have a google pixel 4a.<br> :date: __2020-11-25 01:23:45__

+> App hasn't updated in four days.
+I was updating daily prior to 11/20???<br> :date: __2020-11-24 22:58:16__

 > The app is a great concept and was checking when initially installed.
 On my Samsung S6, it was a power drain.
 Also, it hasn't checked for exposures since 10/23/20.
 Today is 11/20/20 so its been almost a month.
 As COVID case rates are accelerating again, it seems this app would be more pertinent than ever.
 I'm looking forward to any suggestions that may be offered to resolve these two issues.<br> :date: __2020-11-20 10:47:56__